deepak121993/END/END Capston/Readme.md

 - Bigger  training set .Better loss function.
 - Using improved Python keyword embeddings trained on larger corpus and more number of epochs.

-## Thanks Rohan and Team, Although not able to complete this properly,Trying to grasp new concepts of transformers.Looking forward to END Phase 2.
+### Thanks to Rohan and Zoheb for this awesome course.
+Although not able to complete this project properly.Trying to grasp new concepts of transformers and deep learning NLP.
+### Looking forward to END Phase 2.